dritter-sap/iibench/README.md

 (From https://github.com/dritter-sap/iibench-mongodb, originally forked from https://github.com/tmcallaghan/iibench-mongodb, but not MongoDB-specific any longer)

 Indexed insertion Benchmark (iiBench) for MongoDB and OrientDB.
-The original benchmark was developed by Percona (cf. https://github.com/tmcallaghan/iibench-mongodb), however, last updated in 2014.
+The original benchmark was developed by Percona (cf. https://github.com/tmcallaghan/iibench-mongodb), but last updated in 2014.

 Contributions:
 * fixed bugs (e.g., threading problems)